1jour1vin

 Wine rated (2020 guide) 92/100

-Intense bouquet marked by notes of red berries and freshness, as well as a floral touch.
-One could almost say it has a "Pinot" character.
-Delicious and fruity attack on the palate, where the wine displays a juicy and thirst-quenching character.
-A sapid, salty wine that begs for another glass.
+An intense bouquet marked by notes of red berries and freshness, along with a floral touch.
+One might almost say it has a "Pinot-like" character.
+The palate offers a delicious, fruity attack, with the wine displaying a juicy, thirst-quenching character.
+A savory, briny wine that leaves you wanting another glass.
 It is crisp and refreshing.
-2023-2028
+2023–2028

 Anthocyanins - Yohan Castaing